Identifying Inclusions Found in Enhanced Gems

 Assembled, faceted stones are more difficult to distinguish.
 Inexpensive stones use colored glue between two layers of colorless, synthetic material.
 Others are designed to deceive the gemologist.
 They have a top of natural gem material on a synthetic bottom, or a natural but colorless bottom with dyed glue.

 Doublets are occasionally visible from the side, however, it often it takes immersion to distinguish the layers.
-(This technique is explained in “Using a Microscope”.)
-One of your best clues is finding bubbles in …
+(This …